 Simultaneously, the consultants enforced difficult but necessary operational changes:

-• Store Rationalization: The 12 identified underperforming locations were closed or sold off in a planned, quick manner, freeing up substantial capital from leases and overhead.
+- Store Rationalization: The 12 identified underperforming locations were closed or sold off in a planned, quick manner, freeing up substantial capital.

-• Liquidity Injection: A firm-wide discount was applied to all aged inventory, converting slow-moving assets into immediate cash flow, which was used to further pay down the principal debt.
+- Liquidity Injection: A firm-wide discount was applied to all aged inventory, converting slow-moving assets into immediate cash flow used to pay down principal debt.

 4. The Result: A Sustainable 15% Profit Margin